Gas vs Electric Golf Carts: Which Is Right for Your Lifestyle?

 Performance matters differently depending on how you'll use your cart.
 A golf course rider has different needs than someone hauling equipment across a 40-acre property.

 Electric golf carts provide smooth, quiet power delivery that many users find more pleasant than gas engines.
-The instant torque from electric motors gives electric carts peppy acceleration from a stop, making them feel responsive in neighborhood driving.
-Modern electric carts from manufacturers like Madjax and Denago can reach speeds of 20 to 25 mph, which is more than adequate for most applications.
+The instant torque from electric motors gives electric golf carts peppy acceleration from a stop, making them feel responsive in neighborhood driving.
+Modern electric golf carts can reach speeds of 20 to 25 mph, which is more than adequate for most applications.
 The completely silent operation means you can cruise through neighborhoods early in the morning without disturbing anyone.

 Operating Costs: The Long-Term Financial Reality